 Keepsakes Made from Wedding Dresses

 With fabric from your wedding dress, you can elevate and decorate simple household objects.
 For example, you can make covers for pillows or sew lovely quilts.
 Lace makes a great addition to decor around the house, and you can be reminded of your wedding day whenever you use these items.

 Another type of keepsake you can make with your wedding dress is fine jewelry.
 Again, lace comes in handy here.
 With just a little bit of lace and a clear stone, you can make your very own pendant necklace or even a ring.
-For something even more special, Gabrielle Jewelry has a product for you.
-This company makes metal jewelry from fabric using a lost wax casting technique.
-Whether you want a sterling silver ring or delicate gold earrings, Gabrielle Jewelry can work with you.
-Just fill out a custom request form.

 “Trash the Dress” Photoshoot

 In a pure white dress, you look ethereal in your first look wedding photos and throughout your wedding ceremony and reception.
 But what if you changed up this outfit with bright bursts of color?
 A “trash the dress” photoshoot gives you the opportunity to run wild and have fun.
 Like the name implies, get ready to make a mess with your dress during this photoshoot!